microsoft/VSProjectSystem/doc/overview/dataflow.md

 }
 ```

+> [!NOTE]
-> ℹ️ For simplicity, a few internal-facing members of these interfaces have been omitted.
+> For simplicity, a few internal-facing members of these interfaces have been omitted.
 They are only used when authoring your own block types, which is very rare, and are not necessary for this introduction.

 All blocks implement `IDataflowBlock`, though usually indirectly through a more specific interface, which we will discuss shortly.
 This interface defines some lifetime management for the block.
 The `Completion` property exposes a `Task` that can be used to wait on the block's _completion_.
 Completion can be either successful (by a call to `Complete()`), or erroneous (by a call to `Fault(Exception)`).
 Either way, at that point the block has processed all data and will perform no further work.